 Michelle's Question: I was divorced 4 years ago and receive alimony.
 We want to do settlement and cash out.
 Do we have to get an attorney to handle this and am I subject to taxes on that money?

 Brette's Answer: Yes, alimony is taxable income.
-You should speak with an attorney because you might be able to structure it as property settlement which is not taxable.
+(Note: Tax laws changed the way taxes are handled on alimony) You should speak with an attorney because you might be able to structure it as property settlement which is not taxable.

 Copyright © WomansDivorce.com